 Even if look at a smaller time scale, people are worried about themselves way more than they’re worried about you.
 I’ve found that low confidence typically correlates with a high level of self-consciousness.
 However, the reality is that no one in your real life social situations or on social media is worried about you.

 Don’t worry about what others think of you, because they aren’t going to be alive or matter much to you in the long run.
 And neither are you.
 So you better make the most of this eye blink of an existence.

-4. When building confidence, do what makes you happy
+6. Do what makes you happy

 “Happiness” is what psychologist like to describe as “subjective well-being”.
 I’m not a fan of subjective life advice, so I’ll make this more concrete.
 According to Positive Psychology: